bernadotornado/HttpServer/README.md

 - Single UTF-8 string build with external content baked to base64 strings.
 - Reactive server-side variables.
 - Tailwind CSS support with optional custom styling.
-- Nothing more really, this is started as a joke, but it's starting to get serious.
+- Nothing more really, this project is viewed as a joke, but it can be useful in niche circumstances.

 ## Getting Started 🚀